mfinelli/arch-install/rpi/roles/fde/README.md

    Give the filesystem a label (e.g., `CRYPTKEY`) so that we can use it in the `crypttab` later.

+   You may also want to wipe the data from the drive before using it, which can be accomplished like so:

+   1. First note the optimal sector size and the total number of sectors (assuming `/dev/sda`):

+      ```shell
+      sudo fdisk -l /dev/sda
+      ```

+   2. Wipe the disk using a simple `dd` command using the data from above (e.g., sector size 512 bytes and 30629376 sectors):

+      ```shell
+      sudo dd bs=512 count=30629376 if=/dev/urandom of=/dev/sda status=progress
+      ```

 2. Ensure that the drive is plugged in and mounted.

 3. Create the keyfile, we initially create it in `/root` so that we have a